Kaleidoscope of Colours is a pseudonym of Berlin based contemporary composer, songwriter and writer Susanne Geisler.

 Under her artist name KALEIDOSCOPE OF COLOURS the german composer has entirely specialized in composing on base of her synesthetic perception.
 Her tunes have names like "Dark Blue Echoes" or "Variations in Green" and are best to describe as neoclassic, contemporary piano, post minimalism."
 Having worked along side British composer Max Richter for many years, her musical influence draws from a wide range of famous minimalist and neoclassical composers such as Philip Glass, Max Richter, Arvo Pärt or Michael Nyman.

 In 2016 she released her debut EP "5 Neoclassical Pieces for Solo Piano", which is based on the likewise named piano book.
-Her recent album "Music & Colours", a first collection of musical fragments that are entirely based on her inner colour scales was released in December 2018.
+Her first album "Music & Colours", a first collection of musical fragments that are entirely based on her inner colour scales was released in December 2018.
 With her new EP "The Birth of Colours", released spring 2020, the composer takes the audience not just back to her world of crossed senses but also into our wonderful world of nature's elements, threatened by climate change.